-Upon receiving a proposal to name or rename a private feature on private property, OGN will upload details of the proposal on the Naming proposals webpage (see www.delwp.vic.gov.au/naming places>Naming proposals).
+Upon receiving a proposal to name or rename a private feature on private property, OGN will upload details of the proposal on the Naming proposals).
 A letter will also be sent to the naming authority advising of the proposal's receipt.